mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 ### Gatsby

-Add the following code to `gatsby-ssr.js`
+To use the API with a Gatsby project, add the following code to the `gatsby-ssr.js file`

 ```jsx
 import React from 'react';